fabian-sp/MoMo/README.md

 * The option `lr` and `weight_decay` are the same as in standard optimizers.
 As Momo and MomoAdam automatically adapt the learning rate, you should get good preformance without heavy tuning of `lr` and setting a schedule.
 Setting `lr` constant should work fine.
 For Momo, our experiments work well with `lr=1`, for MomoAdam `lr=1e-2` (or slightly smaller) should work well.

-**One of the main goals of Momo optimizers is to reduce the tuning effort for the learning rate and get good performance for a wide range of learning rates.**
+**One of the main goals of Momo optimizers is to reduce the tuning effort for the learning-rate schedule and get good performance for a wide range of learning rates.**

 * For Momo, the argument `beta` refers to the momentum parameter.
 The default is `beta=0.9`.
 For MomoAdam, `(beta1,beta2)` have the same role as in Adam.